 Table of Contents

-The Executive Master of Human Resource Management (EMHRM) degree program is designed for high-potential human resource professionals with 8+ years of work experience who wish to gain the advanced knowledge and skills needed to move into senior HR roles and develop and execute human capital strategy on a global scale.
+The Executive Master of Human Resource Management (EMHRM) program is designed for high-potential human resource professionals with 8+ years of work experience who wish to gain the advanced knowledge and skills needed to move into senior HR roles and develop and execute human capital strategy on a global scale.
 Students who complete all degree requirements are awarded a Master of Professional Studies (M.P.S.) degree.

 The graduate field faculty of Industrial and Labor Relations administers the general requirements for the EMHRM degree through the ILR graduate committee.
 This committee reviews applications, administers the program of study, and recommends the degree for those who satisfactorily meet the requirements.